‘For Honor’: Will Ditching P2P For Dedicated Servers Fix Connectivity Issues?

 This brings us to the fact that despite Ubisoft’s positive attitude towards the advantages of P2P networking, For Honor‘s connectivity issues in its multiplayer landscape has become a major concern that players are wondering if a dedicated server might have been the better way to go.

-Talking to Eurogamerin a sweeping For Honor interview, For Honor game director Roman Campos Oriola says that players shouldn’t necessarily blame the P2P networking system for all the crap that’s plaguing For Honor.
+Talking to Eurogamer in a sweeping For Honor interview, For Honor game director Roman Campos Oriola said that players shouldn’t necessarily blame the P2P networking system for all the crap that’s plaguing For Honor.

-…so far, we think it’s more a problem of structure and infrastructure and the way we connect with them in the game, than something related to peer-to-peer.
+“…so far, we think it’s more a problem of structure and infrastructure and the way we connect with them in the game, than something related to peer-to-peer.”

-On the issue of whether a dedicated system would work better than P2P in terms of For Honor‘s matchmaking system, Oriola explains that the way the computer calculates everything and how it eventually simulates the elements in the game is not an intrinsic problem to P2P.
+On the issue of whether a dedicated system would work better than P2P in terms of For Honor‘s matchmaking system, Oriola explained that the way the computer calculates everything and how it eventually simulates the elements in the game is not an intrinsic problem to P2P.

-…even with dedicated servers, as soon as you start to lag because you are far from the server, you would start to have the same type of problems.
+“…even with dedicated servers, as soon as you start to lag because you are far from the server, you would start to have the same type of problems.
 Would dedicated servers help us in some situations?
 Yes.
 But in other situations, our current architecture is actually better than dedicated servers.
 Really, it’s a balance of pros and cons.
 We decided to go with a peer-to-peer version of our system.
 We still think the pros of that architecture outweigh the cons.
 But we are monitoring it and making sure it stays more in terms of pros than in terms of cons.
-We are ready to reevaluate that as soon as it changes.
+We are ready to reevaluate that as soon as it changes.”

-Asked whether For Honor could switch to dedicated servers when worse comes to worst, Oriola replies that it’s going to be a lot of work and would need a lot of evaluation, but it is possible.
+Asked whether For Honor could switch to dedicated servers when worse comes to worst, Oriola replied that it’s going to be a lot of work and would need a lot of evaluation, but it is possible.

 Understanding that the server outages that For Honor has been experiencing is not necessarily rooted into the decision of Ubisoft to go with P2P networking rather than dedicated servers is, however, apart still from the issue that P2P networking gives birth to, in terms of rage quitting.